 | Lemon slice or a few drops of lemon juice (optional) | for serving |

 These are simple things, likely already in your kitchen.
-No need for a special trip to the store.
+No need for a special trip to the store for these pantry staples.

 How To Make Cinnamon Tea